-You can review the most up to date policies for Title IX on the Office of Equal Opportunity website.
+You can review the most up-to-date policies for Title IX on the Civil Rights and Compliance Office website.
 More resources:

 - Watch a recorded panel discussion (hosted October 2020) between ASI, Safer & Title IX here.

-The Office of Equal Opportunity/Title IX is tasked with promptly responding to complaints of sexual discrimination, sexual harassment, or sexual violence in order to remedy any hostile educational environment created by these behaviors.
+The Civil Rights and Compliance Office/Title IX is tasked with promptly responding to complaints of sexual discrimination, sexual harassment, or sexual violence in order to remedy any hostile educational environment created by these behaviors.

 Quick Facts for Survivors: